imradhe/accents-and-dialects/README.md

 A Telugu speaker:

 C₁: Reading Bengali either in Telugu script or Bengali.

-C₂: Repeating Tamil dialogues as is by a reference audio or a language expert
+C₂: Repeating Tamil dialogues as is by a reference audio or a language expert.

-C₃: Singing a song in Odia after listening to it
+C₃: Singing a song in Odia after listening to it.